 The fire industry's primary concern is to safeguard life, assets, and the environment.
 The importance of safety at sea relies heavily on correct fire protection procedures which is key to shipboard safety.
-This applies to cruise ships, merchant ships, and naval vessels and is vitally important for the fishing and pleasure craft fleet.
+This applies cruise ships, merchant ships, and naval vessels and is vitally important for the fishing and pleasure craft fleet.

-Ozone depleting substances (ODS) and synthetic greenhouse gases (SGG) (scheduled extinguishing agents) used in vessels are regulated under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (the Act) and the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995
+Fire protection equipment containing ozone depleting substances (ODS) and synthetic greenhouse gases (SGG) (scheduled extinguishing agents) used in vessels are regulated under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (the Act) and the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995 (Regulations).